-- Students will be required to bring Photo ID to all tests. - A number of selected students will be contacted after the midterm and the final, for oral tests to confirm their knowledge.
-Your oral test results should be consistent with the exam results. - For exams, students should submit all the scratch work. - For each exam, students will need to sign up an 'integrity contract' of pledging integrity for the exams. - More details will be given for each test.
+- A number of selected students will be contacted after the midterm and the final, for oral tests to confirm their knowledge.
+Your oral test results should be consistent with the exam results. - For exams, students should submit all the scratch work. - Students will need to sign up an 'integrity contract' of pledging integrity for the exams. - More details will be given for each test, including this: